 Risk and capital adequacy reports

-Shareholders have an interest in a high return on the capital they invest in the bank and thus in ensuring that shareholders’ equity is not unnecessarily high.
+Shareholders have an interest in a high return on the capital they invest in the bank and thus that shareholders’ equity is not unnecessarily high.
 For creditors and society, on the other hand, it is important that the bank maintains a sufficient buffer, or risk capital, to cover potential losses.
 The capital adequacy rules therefore set minimum requirements on the size of the buffer based on how much risk the bank assumes.